Can smartphones get infected with viruses or malware?

 How does a smartphone get infected?

-The most common way for a smartphone to get infected is by downloading an app that has a virus or malware embedded inside the app code.
+The most common way for a smartphone to get infected is by downloading an app with a virus or malware embedded inside the app code.
 When the app is installed, the virus or malware infects the smartphone operating system, like Android OS or iOS.

 SMS or bad website

 Another common tactic to infect smartphones is done through an SMS.
-For example, an unknown contact could send you a link to visit that sends you an infected attachment, attempts remote control, or attempts to phish private information from you.
+For example, an unknown contact could send you a link to visit that sends you an infected attachment, attempts remote control, or attempts to phish private information.